Danielle definitely looked stressed. She was leading a new project and finding team leadership dynamics confusing and difficult to handle.

 I have found some insights from art criticism helpful in, for instance, conversations about aesthetics.
 If we consider an object as beautiful, is beauty an intrinsic quality of the object itself or something we attribute to it?

-The former defines beauty as an objective quality, the latter as a matter of personal preference or experience.
+The former defines beauty as an objective quality and the latter as a matter of personal preference or experience.
 Hence the phrase, ‘Beauty is in the eye of the beholder.’

-If a preference is shared by a particular group of people, we could describe beauty as cultural.
+If a particular group of people shares a preference, we could describe beauty as cultural.